gatsbyjs/gatsby/docs/docs/routing.md

 Other than creating single-page routes in `src/pages` you can also create multiple pages from a model based on the collection of nodes within it.
 To do that, use curly braces (`{ }`) in the file path to signify dynamic URL segments that relate to a field within the [node](/docs/glossary#node).

 Use the File System Route API when you want to programmatically create pages from your GraphQL data, e.g. to create individual blog post pages for your blog.
-With this API you can create control the file path and queried data by adding some extra notation to the names of your files.
-For most use cases this will be the easier way of creating pages, for all other instances you should fallback to `gatsby-node.js` and its APIs.
+With this API you can control the file path and queried data by adding some extra notation to the names of your files without touching or creating `gatsby-node.js` whatsoever.

 For example, assuming you have a model called `Product`: